 Five Steps in the Transportation Development Process

-- Long Range Planning: The FDOT and local governments conduct long-range transportation planning on an ongoing basis to identify and prioritize individual projects.
+- Long Range Planning: The FDOT and local agencies conduct long-range transportation planning on an ongoing basis to identify and prioritize projects.

-- Design: During design, detailed construction plans are prepared.
+- Design: During the design phase, construction plans are prepared.

-- Right-Of-Way Acquisition: This phase entails acquisition of any necessary right-of-way, based on the design plans.
+- Right-Of-Way Acquisition: This phase entails the purchase and acquisition of right-of-way, if needed.